Teasotea/Age-Rate-Classifier-NLP/README.md

-# Age Rate classifier NLP
+# Age Rate Classifier NLP

 ### Age rate of movies recognition
 Dataset with plots of movies from Wikipedia from the years 1915 to 2017: